c00kiepreferences/MIMUW/akso/scopy/README.md

 ## special file copying

-The program performs a modified operation of copying files.
+This program performs a modified operation of copying files.

 Program recieves two parameters:
 the name of the input file and the name of the output file.